effector/effector/docs/recipes/usage-with-typescript.md

 The full source code is available on
 [codesandbox here](https://codesandbox.io/s/github/Laiff/react-ts-effector-example).
-Note that by going through this example yourself you will experience some of the benefits of using TypeScript.
+Note that, by going through this example yourself, you will experience some of the benefits of using TypeScript.

 ## Type checking state